yairm210/Unciv/docs/Modders/1-Mods.md

 In addition to changing the rules - or even without doing so, mods can override existing graphics or sounds, or add music tracks.
 The game also has the ability to display graphics that are not included in the base game at all, such as leader portrait or wonder splash images, that must be provided by mods.
 For details, see [Audiovisual Mods](3-Images-and-Audio.md).

-Custom tilesets are closely related, see [Creating a custom tileset](4-Creating-a-custom-tileset.md).
+Custom tilesets and unitsets are a subgroup of these - see [Creating a custom tileset](4-Creating-a-custom-tileset.md) - as are UI skin mods, see [Creating a UI skin](5-Creating-a-UI-skin.md)

 Such mods are candidates for the "Permanent audiovisual mod" switch available on the Mod Management Screen.
 Note that this feature includes graphics or sounds from the selected mod in _all_ games, even those started before installing the mod.

 In case of a mod bringing both changed rules and audiovisuals, the 'permanent' feature will include only the media on all games, to use the rules you will still need to select the mod for a new game.

 ## Mod names

 Mods need to conform to github repo naming rules, but best stay simple and use only letters, digits, and dashes `-`.
 Dashes are _automatically_ converted to spaces for display and use within Unciv.

 Many punctuation or extended unicode characters _might_ work, but at best potential users won't find them attractive, at worst we'll refuse support when you run into problems :smiling_imp:

 ## Mod components